domeger/Splunk/README.md

 The script should run successfully.

-## Notes & Caveats

-See [CAVEATS.md][caveats] for information about a few caveats in the Code42 app for Splunk, like changing your API User Credentials.

 ## Data Imported

 Data is automatically imported to a custom `code42` index once the app is enabled.
 The different structured data formats described below are automatically imported to the Code42 index using cron scripts and file monitors.

 The Code42 app for Splunk does contain some pre-built dashboards, but you can also write your own queries using Splunk's *Search & Reporting* app.
 You can see example queries in the [EXAMPLES.md][examples] file.

 ## Contributing

-Contributions are welcome for new and updated data types imported to Splunk using the Code42 app for Splunk.
+Contributions are welcome for new and updated data types imported to Splunk using the Code42 App for Splunk.
 Each event should be saved to the `code42` index, and should have it's own `sourcetype` namespace.

 <!--
 ## URL References